lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

    - Getting a red row-level security (RLS) error?
 Please let us know and we can grant you access. (_For instructions on how to grant users access, see [Facilitator One-Pager](https://github.com/lzim/mtl/blob/master/blue/session02/s02_facilitator/mtl_how_data_2.5_facilitator_one_pager.pdf)_).

 - In the left-hand navigation pane, select the appropriate consortium and VISN tabs.
-- Click on the 'Clinic Selections' tab.
+- Click on the "Clinic Selections" tab.

 ### 2. Select and view your local team data.